mockoon/mockoon/CONTRIBUTING.md

 ## Run the tests

 Some unit and integration tests are present in the 4 packages.
-You can run them with `npm run test` after building the 4 packages:
+First you need to build the following 4 packages:

-1. `npm un build:libs`.
+1. `npm run build:libs`.
-2. `npm un build:serverless`.
+2. `npm run build:serverless`.
-3. `npm un build:cli`.
+3. `npm run build:cli`.
-4. `npm un build:desktop:ci`.
+4. `npm run build:desktop:ci`.

+After the packages are build, you can run the tests necessary to your changes:
+* `npm run test:commons`
+* `npm run test:commons-server`
+* `npm run test:libs`
+* `npm run test:serverless`
+* `npm run test:cli`
+* `npm run test:desktop`
+* `npm run test:desktop:packaged:win`
+* `npm run test:desktop:packaged:mac`
+* `npm run test:desktop:packaged:linux`

-These tests will also be run on each commit or pull request in the CI environment.
+All tests will also be run on each commit or pull request in the CI environment.

 ## Open a pull request